FIDUCEO/FCDR_MW/README.md

 Note that you will need additional code to execute the processing (namely the collection of the level1b data):
 The FCDR-generator code makes use of the open source code "atmlab", available through http://www.radiativetransfer.org/tools/

-Moreover, you need the amsubcl/mhscl subroutine of AAPP to perfom the chekcs on moon-intrusion.
+Moreover, you need the amsubcl/mhscl subroutine of AAPP to perfom the checks on moon-intrusion.

 An overview of the code and its usage is provided in overview_FCDR_processing.txt in /FCDR_processing.